conscott/c-lightning-plugins/README.md

 ## Added RPC Commands
 `balance` : Aggregated on-chain balance and channel balance information.
+Still a work in progress `closeall` : Close all active channels, with option to force close after timeout